ShreeyaS2/Spider_ML_Task_1/applied_ml_domain/rag_pipeline/README.md

-# RAG Pipeline for NLP Research Papers
+# RAG Pipeline Application for NLP Research Papers

 A Retrieval-Augmented Generation (RAG) pipeline built with Streamlit that lets you ingest, chunk, and query a given collection of NLP research papers.
 It retrieves relevant chunks and images from the papers and generates answers using the Gemini API.